-1.1 INTRODUCTION
+Introduction 1.1

-This policy is prepared in accordance with Section 2(3) of the Health and Safety at Work etc. Act 1974, with the intention of promoting a safe working environment that will, so far as is reasonably practicable, ensure the safety and health of Unite Group PLC (Unite) employees and anyone who may be affected by its business undertakings and to enable the company to comply with UK Health and Safety (Health & Safety) legislation.
-The group has an administrative presence in China where health and safety is enforced by the State Administration of Work Safety (SAWS).
-Where applicable this policy will be implemented in China as well as taking account of local requirements.
+This policy is prepared in accordance with Section 2(3) of the Health and Safety at Worketc.
+Act 1974.
+It intends to promote a safe working environment that will, so far as is reasonably practicable, ensure the safety and health of Unite Group PLC ("Unite") employees, and anyone who may be affected by its business undertakings whilst enabling the company to comply with UK Health and Safety ("Health & Safety") legislation.
+The group has an administrative presence in China and Cyprus where the State Administration of Work Safety ("SAWS") enforces health and safety and the European Agency for Safety and Health at Work, respectively.
+Where applicable this policy will be implemented in both China and Cyprus taking into account any specific local requirements.

 This policy sets out the aims of the company, details the structure of the organisation and how it will manage and promote its health & safety objectives, together with the arrangements for implementation to ensure legal compliance.
-The policy reflects what the organisation does to comply with legislation and meet good practice and recognising the hazards that it works with.
-The associated procedures demonstrate how this is achieved and implemented.
+The policy reflects what the organisation does to comply with legislation, meet good practice as well as recognising the hazards that it works with.
+The associated procedures demonstrate howthis is achieved and implemented.

-The policy is a formal mechanism for the adherence of the principles of the Health and Safety Management system HSG65.
-Unite recognises the corresponding need to create and review objectives and targets for continual improvement to meet legislative requirements and achieve best practice.
+The policy is a formal mechanism for the adherence to the principles of the Health and Safety Management system HSG65.
+Unite recognises the corresponding need to create and review objectives and targets for continual improvement in order to meet legislativerequirements and achieve best practice.